 NOTE 2: The local policy for the selection of the authentication method does not need to be on a per-UE basis, but can be the same for all UEs.

+The Nausf_UEAuthentication_Authenticate Request may furthermore contain:

+- Disaster Roaming service indication, as specified in TS 23.502[8] clause 4.2.2.2

 Upon receiving the Nausf_UEAuthentication_Authenticate Request message, the AUSF shall check that the requesting SEAF in the serving network is entitled to use the serving network name in the Nausf_UEAuthentication_Authenticate Request by comparing the serving network name with the expected serving network name.
 The AUSF shall store the received serving network name temporarily.
 If the serving network is not authorized to use the serving network name, the AUSF shall respond with "serving network not authorized" in the Nausf_UEAuthentication_Authenticate Response.

+NOTE 1: The AUSF and the UDM may be configured with Disaster Condition via OAM based on operator policy and the request by the government agencies.

+For the Disaster Roaming, the AUSF shall check the local configuration based on SUCI or SUPI and the serving network name.
+Based on the local configuration, the AUSF sends Nudm_UEAuthentication_Get Request to the UDM.

 The Nudm_UEAuthentication_Get Request sent from AUSF to UDM includes the following information:

 - SUCI or SUPI;

 - the serving network name;

+- if received from SEAF, Disaster Roaming service indication;

 Upon reception of the Nudm_UEAuthentication_Get Request, the UDM shall invoke SIDF if a SUCI is received.
 SIDF shall de-conceal SUCI to gain SUPI before UDM can process the request.